The current journal policies are also available here:

 AUDITIO welcomes all relevant contributions and is committed to treating submissions fairly and without bias with regards to race, religion, nationality, sex, seniority, or affiliation.
 In addition, AUDITIO editors will seek to engage a broad and diverse array of authors, reviewers, editorial staff, editorial board members, and readers as recommended by WAME.
 AUDITIO also welcomes the contribution of hearing care professionals, especially in the section AUDITIO |Research Communications as authors and as no-academic reviewers, who participate actively in the peer-review process to contribute an additional point of view that increases the value of the publication.

 All the processes related to the editorial activity of AUDITIO will be public for the readers as long as this does not compromise confidentiality of the evaluation of the scientific contributions.
-The editorial office is committed to provide statistics of submitted articles as well as data about the human and economical resources of the journal.
+The editorial office is committed to provide statistics of submitted articles as well as data about the human and economic resources of the journal.

 AUDITIO appreciates the work of the different actors involved in the journal.
-AUDITIO will seek for public recognition for authors, reviewers, editors, collaborators and funding entities if this does not affect confidentiality principles.
+AUDITIO will seek for public recognition for authors, reviewers, editors, collaborators, and funding entities if this does not affect confidentiality principles.

 The contributions considered in AUDITIO are evaluated by experts in a peer-review process.
 Methods, results interpretations and conclusions have to be based on the scientific method.
 Rigorous work will be prioritized before innovation, which means that the quality of articles with no positive results or replication studies will be welcome in AUDITIO.
 The scientific contributions must follow ethical standards.